• Skip to main content

 * This post contains tips and instructions to achieve the best possible results.
 The photo above is a great guide for when you are in the supermarket, but for full ingredient quantities and methods, please scroll down to the detailed recipe card below!

 • Cream cheese – I recommend using regular, full-fat cream cheese (the block, not the spreadable kind) for the best flavour and consistency.
 Make sure it is at room temperature first.
-If it is too cold, the mixture will be lumpy.
+If it is too cold, the mixture will be lumpy and harder to combine.

-• Chocolate – use whatever type of chocolate that you like!
-White, milk or dark chocolate all work.
-Make sure you keep a little extra for drizzling over the top of the balls at the end.
+• Chocolate – white, milk or dark chocolate all work, so choose your favourite!
 And use a good quality chocolate brand that you know and love, it will make all the difference in the taste!
 I use Cadbury chocolate.
+Make sure you keep a little extra for drizzling over the top of the balls at the end.

-• Vanilla and salt – can be added for extra flavour, but are not essential.
+Vanilla and salt can also be added to enhance the chocolate flavour, but are not essential.
+I do highly recommend them!

 Step by step guide

-• a spoon dipping an oreo ball in melted white chocolate
+an oreo ball in a bowl of melted chocolate.

 • Storage; store them in an airtight container in the fridge for 1-2 weeks.

-• Customise them to suit!
-Everyone loves a boozy dessert!
-Try adding a splash (2-3 tablespoons) of Baileys or Kahlua to the mixture.
+• Customise them to suit – try adding a splash (2-3 tablespoons) of Baileys or Kahlua to the mixture.
 Or sub the vanilla out for a few drops of peppermint essence for Peppermint Oreo balls.

 • Decorate them however you like!
-Add some crushed candy canes for a minty hit, extra crushed Oreos, a squiggle of melted chocolate or some brightly coloured sprinkles.
-The toppings are only limited by your imagination!
+Top with some crushed candy canes for a minty hit, crushed Oreos, a drizzle of melted chocolate or some brightly coloured sprinkles (red and green are great for Christmas).

-• Be sure to chill the Oreo balls before dipping them in the chocolate, as it will help them set and also make dipping easier.
+• Don’t skip the chilling time.
+Be sure to chill the Oreo balls before dipping them in the chocolate, as soft/room temperature balls are harder to handle and more fiddly to coat.
+Chilling the balls will also help the chocolate to set and drip less.

 • If you don’t have a food processor, you can place the Oreos in a bowl or bag and crush them with the end of a rolling pin.